-Gamma hydroxybutyrate (GHB) was originally synthesised for use as an anaesthetic.
-Gamma-Butyrolactone (GBL) is a more potent version of GHB.
-It usually comes as a clear liquid with a bitter aftertaste, but can also be a white powder or a bright blue liquid known as blue nitro.
-It is usually swallowed as a liquid or mixed in a drink.
+Both usually come as a clear liquid with a bitter aftertaste, but they can also be a white powder or a bright blue liquid called ‘blue nitro’, which can be swallowed as a liquid or mixed in a drink.

-GHB slows down the body and the most common effects include feelings of euphoria, increased sex drive and lowered inhibitions.
-GHB can also cause memory lapses, clumsiness and/or loss of motor control, dizziness or headaches, lowered body temperature and heart rate, nausea, diarrhoea and difficulties urinating.
-The effects of GHB depend on the size, weight and health of the person taking it.
+GHB slows down the body and can make you feel euphoric, sexually aroused, groggy and nauseous.
+It can also cause memory lapses, loss of motor control, dizziness, headaches, lowered body temperature and heart rate, diarrhoea and difficulties urinating.

 Back to top